csiro-data-school/extending_visualisations/_episodes/02-Controlling-animations.md

 ~~~~~
 {: .language-r}
 ![]({{page.root}}/fig/aq1.gif)
-We can increase the quality of the animation (at the cost of rendering time) but adjusting some of
+We can increase the quality of the animation (at the cost of rendering time and file size) buy
-the parameters to `animate()`
+adjusting some of the parameters to `animate()`

 ~~~~~
 high_quality <- animate(airqual_anim, nframes = 300, fps = 30, height = 900, width = 1200, res = 300)